'Something Is Wrong On the Internet' - Slashdot

 Or, come on, at least offer an whitelist option [google.com] on the Youtube Kids app?

-disturbing imagery, sometimes set to nursery rhym (Score:2)
+disturbing imagery, sometimes set to nursery rhym (Score:2, Informative)

 Ring around a rosie, is supposed to be an allegory of the black death.